-4 things you can do when your website designer disappears
+4 things you can do if your website designer disappears

 Has your website designer become unavailable?
 Has this left you with a broken site or even worse no website at all?

-There may be many reasons why your website designer has stopped responding to your emails – ill health, gone into liquidation, you’ve had a falling out, or worse.
+There may be many reasons why your website designer has stopped responding to your emails – ill health, ceased trading, you’ve had a falling out, or worse.
 Whatever the reason is, it is an unenviable situation.
 It’s frustrating and stressful and has the potential to bring down a business if the website is the main wellspring of your sales and inquiries.

 If you are currently having similar experiences, I’m here to share a few simple tips to get you back online.